Who Was Levi Strauss?

 Originally named Loeb, Levi Strauss was born into a large family on February 26, 1829, in Buttenheim, Bavaria, Germany.
 His father Hirsh and his mother Rebecca Haas Strauss had two children together, and Hirsh had five children from his first marriage to Mathilde Baumann Strauss who had died in 1822.
 Living in Bavaria, the Strausses experienced religious discrimination because they were Jewish.
 There were restrictions on where they could live and special taxes placed on them because of their faith.

 When he was around the age of sixteen, Strauss lost his father to tuberculosis.
-He, his mother, and two sisters made their way to the United States of America two years later.
+He, his mother, and two sisters made their way to the United States two years later.
 Upon their arrival, the family reunited Jonas and Louis, Strauss's two older brothers, in New York City.
 Jonas and Louis had established a dry goods business there and Levi went to work for them.

 Success in the West